10.10.1 IRS Electronic Signature (e-Signature) Program

 1. The electronic signature must be attached to or associated with the electronic record in a manner that establishes that an electronic signature was applied to a specific electronic record.
 The signing process must:

-1. Apply the electronic signature to a document that the signer can perceive and review in a manner that makes clear to the signer exactly what is being signed; and
+1. Apply the electronic signature to a document that the signer can perceive and review in a manner that makes clear to the signer exactly what is being signed.

 2. Attach or associate the electronic signature to the electronic record by linking the electronic signature and making it a part of the electronic record being signed.

-2. The permitted electronic signing process will make clear to the signer exactly what IRS document is being signed.
+2. The permitted electronic signing process must be clear so that the signer knows exactly what IRS document is being signed.

 Embedding or Associating the Integrity of the Signature

 1. Each permitted electronic signing process will require that the electronic signature be associated with the electronic record being signed.
-After the electronic record has been signed, the electronic record must be tamper-proof to ensure that the signature(s) applied to or associated with one document is not applied to or associated with another document and to prevent the contents of the document to which the signature(s) applied from being altered.
+After the electronic record has been signed, the electronic record must be tamper-proof to ensure that the signature(s) applied to or associated with one record is not applied to or associated with another record and to prevent the contents of the record to which the signature(s) applied from being altered.

 2. Alternatively, the permitted electronic signing process will require the data representing the electronic signature to be stored separately from the electronic record being signed, provided a demonstrably reliable and provable process is in place which will include a relational database or a digital signature algorithm to associate the electronic signature with the electronic record.